rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/README.md

 │   ├── saved_descaled_data.csv         <- Saved copy of processed data, with min-max scaling removed.
 Used for diagnosing model performance.
 Regenerated each time RUN_PIPELINE.py is executed.
 │   └── saved_scaled_data.csv            <- Saved copy of processed data, with min-max scaling applied.
 Used for diagnosing model performance.
 Regenerated each time RUN_PIPELINE.py is executed.
 │
+├── IMAGES                              <- Images used in project wiki
+|
 └── SAMPLE_RESULTS                      <- Example run of modelling script, with a holdout testset of 90 days, forecasing from t=0 at 14th July 2020
     └── Multi_1_to_90_days_DEV.ipynb    <- Sample script with debug mode (visualisation of results) to exhibit results of model.
 RAW_DATA_TEST_PRD_SCRIPT
     ├── RAW_DATA_TEST_PRD_SCRIPT.csv    <- Sample data, up to 14th July 2020